Power System Protection

 Arc Flash Analysis/Study - IEEE 1584 Update

 Faults can be categorized in several different ways.
 A fault with very little impedance in the unintended connection is referred to as a short circuit or bolted fault (the latter term is used due to the fact that a short circuit can be thought of as a bus bar inadvertently bolted across two phase conductors or from phase to ground).
 A fault to ground is referred to as a ground fault.
-A fault between all three phases is referred to as a 3 phase fault.
+A fault between all three phases is referred to as a 3-phase fault.
 A fault between two phases is referred to as a phase-to-phase fault.
-A fault which contains enough impedance in the unintentional connection to significantly affect the fault current vs. a true short circuit is known as an impedance fault.
-An arcing fault has the unintentional connection made via an electrical arc through an ionized gas such as air.
+A fault that contains enough impedance in the unintentional connection to significantly affect the fault current compared to a true short circuit is known as an impedance fault.
+An arcing fault occurs when an unintentional connection is made via an electrical arc through an ionized gas, such as air.
 All of these terms are used in practice to characterize the nature of a fault.

 Fig. 1 - Simplified 3-phase fault calculation

-The Thevenin impedance for a power system at a given point in the system is referred to as the short-circuit impedance.
-In the great majority of power systems the short-circuit impedance is predominately inductive, therefore one simplification that is often made is to treat the impedance purely as inductance.
+The Thevenin impedance for a electrical system at a given point is referred to as the short-circuit impedance.
+In the vast majority of power systems, the short-circuit impedance is predominantly inductive; therefore, a simplification often made is to treat the impedance purely as inductance.
 This has the effect of causing the fault current to lag the system line-to-neutral voltage by 90°.
-If the system is an ungrounded delta system the equivalent line-to-neutral voltage can be obtained by performing a delta-wye conversion of the source voltage.
+If the system is an ungrounded delta system, the equivalent line-to-neutral voltage can be obtained by performing a delta-wye conversion of the source voltage.
+Engineers often apply relay and circuit breaker coordination to ensure that faults are cleared in the correct sequence, thereby minimizing disruptions to the electrical system.